-My career, as a Web design practitioner, information professional and independent researcher, spans 25 years.
-My research consists of theory and formulating practical science for information architecture and user experience (UX) design.
+My career as a UI and experience design practitioner, information professional, and researcher spans more than 20 years.
 I’m available for coaching, consulting, and workshop facilitation.
 I’m excited to:

-- help organizations mature their information architecture and UX design practice to deliver value at scale
+- help organizations mature their information architecture and design operations at scale.

-This coaching session re-educates design teams about the value and scope of modern information architecture (IA) practice and how to properly incorporate it into the UX design process.
+This coaching session educates design teams about the value and scope of information architecture (IA) practice and how to properly incorporate it into a human-centered design process.

-- Managers and IA practitioners are exposed to practical next steps to begin maturing their IA practice for the enterprise
+- Managers and IA practitioners are exposed to practical steps to maturing their IA practice for the enterprise.

-- Organizations learn how to use information architecture to improve design integrity and tackle complex application UIs
+- Organizations learn how to use information architecture to improve the structural integrity of the design solutions and tackle complex application user interfaces.

 Information Architecture for the Enterprise